Anders-Schou/MScThesis/README.md

-# MScThesis
+# JAX implementation of PINNs for solving the biharmonic equation
-This repository is used for the MSc thesis.
+This repository contains code used in a MSc thesis project.

 ## Dependencies
 - `python-3.12.1`